Mackewinsson/presusimple/docs/notifications-setup.md

 ### 1. Access Test Page

-Navigate to `/notification-test` to access the dedicated notification testing page.
+Navigate to `/dev-tools` to access the unified developer tools and notification testing page.

 ### 2. Test Steps